 - Our favourite wheelchair travel blogs (so you can get tips from seasoned wheelchair users who travel)

-- Visiting the beach with a wheelchair (sun, sea and sand are also part of the mix)
+- Visiting the beach with a wheelchair (when sun, sea and sand are also part of the mix)

 Using a disability parking permit in another state: More info

-When you have a DPP, are wanting one or support someone with one, you’ll have other questions.
+When you have a DPP, are wanting one or support someone with one, you’ll have questions other than what interstate disability parking is like.
 So we’ve compiled some answers via the links below to make life easier: